 Hen, as she has always affectionately been known, was educated at Didcot Girls’ Grammar School and later trained as a school teacher at Westminster College in Oxford.
 While there, she obtained her Bachelor of Education degree and then taught for 5 years at St Mary’s School in Wantage.
 Afterwards, having further pursued her interests in the horse world, she was appointed Chairman of the Selectors for the Three Day Eventing Team at the Seoul Olympics in 1988.

-Henrietta’s most recent book THE JUMPING GAME: How National Hunt Trainers Work and What Make Them Tick was published by Head of Zeus in March 2018.
-She is now working on STARTING FROM SCRATCH which will include interviews with more than 70 jump jockeys and is to be published by Racing Post in Autumn 2019.
+Henrietta’s book THE JUMPING GAME: How National Hunt Trainers Work and What Make Them Tick was also published by Head of Zeus (2018) and most recently, she has written STARTING FROM SCRATCH which included interviews with more than 70 jump jockeys and was published by Racing Post in Autumn 2019.